 How to Prepare for a Child Custody Case in Arizona

 When engaging in a contested custody fight, the best defense is preparation.
 You need to know how to prepare for a child custody case in Arizona.
 There are several key steps that any parent must take in order to present themselves in the best light possible.
-Preparation and documentation will not only help the attorney, it will save time and money, which benefits all parties involved.
+Preparation and documentation will not only help the attorney, but it will also save time and money, which benefits all parties involved.

 First, any online social networking activity needs to be heavily monitored and, if possible, eliminated completely.
 Photographs depicting drinking, partying, or any questionable activities should be removed.
 It’s helpful to enlist friends in this process and ask anyone who has posted such photos to remove them immediately.
 It’s also a good idea to remove most, if not all, photos of the children in question.